Parameters, variables, and functors

 Returns:

-List of variables names.
+List[variable_obj]: List of variables

-class escape.core.objects.kernel_obj
+class escape.core.objects.variable_obj

 Returns: